-Common Nighthawk populations declined by almost 2 percent per year between 1966 and 2010 (amounting to a cumulative decline of 59 percent, according to the North American Breeding Bird Survey.
+Common Nighthawk populations declined by almost 2 percent per year between 1966 and 2010, amounting to a cumulative decline of 59 percent, according to the North American Breeding Bird Survey.
 Canadian populations experienced declines of up to 4 percent, and recent data suggest the species’ numbers may have dropped by as much as half in Canada since the mid-1960s.
 Hard numbers are difficult to come by because the Common Nighthawk's cryptic colors and nearly nocturnal habits make them difficult to count during standardized surveys.
 Partners in Flight estimates the global breeding population at 16 million, with 88% breeding in the U.S., 5% in Canada, and 4% spending some part of the year in Mexico.
-The 2014 State of the Birds Report listed them as a Common Bird in Steep Decline, and they rate a 11 out of 20 on the Continental Concern Score.
+The 2014 State of the Birds Report listed them as a Common Bird in Steep Decline, and they rate a 11 out of 20 on the Partners in Flight Continental Concern Score.
 Across North America, threats include reduction in mosquitoes and other aerial insects due to pesticides, and habitat loss including open woods in rural areas and flat gravel rooftops in urban ones.
 Nighthawks are also vulnerable to being hit by cars as they forage over roads or roost on roadways at night.
 People have had some success creating nesting habitat by placing gravel pads in the corners of rubberized roofs and by burning and clearing patches of forest to create open nesting sites.

 - Brigham, R. M., J. Ng, R.G.
 Poulin and S.D.
 Grindal.
 2011.
 Common Nighthawk (Chordeiles minor).
 In The Birds of North America, No. 213 (A. Poole, ed.).
 The Birds of North America Online, Ithaca, New York.